If you are thinking of picking up a painted turtle as a pet, then read no further because this may or may not change your mind!

 What You Will Need to Take Care of a Painted Turtle

 A fully-grown painted turtle will be about 6-7 inches in length, which means that you will need at least a 60 to 70-gallon tank (if you only keep one).
 A fully grown female will only be a little bit larger.

 Fortunately, a 60 to 70-gallon tank is very easy to obtain and maintain.

 In order to properly care for these turtles, your turtle habitat will need the following:

 The Temperament of the Painted Turtle as a Pet

 Having the correct pet painted turtle habitat and supplies is one thing, but what about their temperament?
-If you want have a painted turtle as a pet, you probably want one that is at the very least, docile and easy to handle.
+If you want to have a painted turtle as a pet, you probably want one that is at the very least, docile and easy to handle.

 The great thing is that generally speaking painted turtles are usually not very aggressive.

-The most important thing you can do to ensure that your painted turtle does not go off the frizzes, is to adequately provide it with a safe, nurturing and spacious environment.
+The most important thing you can do to ensure that your painted turtle does not go off the frizzes is to adequately provide it with a safe, nurturing and spacious environment.

 The spacious part is important because painted turtles are avid swimmers and love to be in the water.